 For most, the answer is yes, but within the family or household.
-The CEO of Netflix went as far as to say kids at college using the family account was fine, though recently said they might look at how to limit this in a “consumer-friendly way”
+The CEO of Netflix once went as far as to say kids at college using the family account was fine, though recently said they will look at how to limit this in a “consumer-friendly way”

 In fact, all the main digital streaming services allow multiple users and watching or listening on multiple devices – though you often have to pay extra to make this work practically.
 If there are a few of you in your home with varying tastes, it may well be worth shelling out so you can watch or listen to what you want in peace.

 Sharing your account with people further than your front door is a different matter.
 Many explicitly say you should not give your account details to anyone outside your household, though there’s very little in the Ts&Cs for each of the services that breaks down what would happen to you if they found out.
 What is clear is that the main account holder is responsible for any use or misuse of the service.

 Of course, we all do it.
 But I bet most people don’t consider what this actually means for our viewing and out budgets.